Commutative algebras in Grothendieck-Verdier categories, rigidity, and vertex operator algebras: Introduction

 \subsection{Rigidity of \texorpdfstring{$\cC$}{C} and \texorpdfstring{$\cC_A$}{CA} from \texorpdfstring{$\cC_A^\loc$}{CA-loc}}

 Now assume that $\cC$ is an abelian braided monoidal category and $A$ is a commutative algebra in $\cC$.
 In Section \ref{sec:rig-of-C}, we show that if the local $A$-module category $\cC_A^{\loc}$ is rigid, then so are $\cC$ and $\cC_A$ under reasonable assumptions.
 It may seem at first unlikely that $\cC_A^{\loc}$ could contain enough information about $\cC$ to prove its rigidity in interesting examples, since for example the monoidal induction functor (given on objects of $\cC$ by $X\mapsto A\otimes X$) relates $\cC$ to $\cC_A$, not $\cC_A^{\loc}$ in general.
 To get around this problem, one of our main assumptions is that every simple object of $\cC_A$ is an object of $\cC_A^{\loc}$.
-This assumption may seem surprising to readers who are mainly used to algebras in braided fusion categories, but we have in mind free field-like VOA extensions $V\subseteq A$ in which $A$ is not semisimple but rather indecomposable as a $V$-module.
-Our main results here are partially motivated by \cite{CLR}, where these types of extensions were used to prove equivalences between non-semisimple VOA and quantum group module categories.
-In these logarithmic Kazhdan-Lusztig correspondences, the property that all simple objects of $\cC_A$ are local is key (see \cite[Lemma 4.4]{CLR}).
+This assumption may seem surprising to readers who are mainly used to algebras in non-symmetric braided fusion categories.
+However, we have in mind free field-like VOA extensions $V\subseteq A$ in which $A$ is not semisimple but rather indecomposable as a $V$-module.
+For such extensions, it seems normal that every simple object of $\mathcal{C}_A$ is local: see for example \cite[Lemma 8.5]{CLR} for the case that $V$ is a singlet VOA and $A$ is a rank $1$ Heisenberg VOA, and see \cite[Section 4]{CMY24} for the case that $V$ is a simple affine VOA of $\mathfrak{sl}_2$ at admissible level and $A$ is Adamovi\'{c}'s inverse quantum Hamiltonian reduction \cite{Ad-IQHR}.

+Free-field like realizations of VOAs for which all simple objects of $\mathcal{C}_A$ are local have several uses besides the rigidity applications that we will discuss further below.
+They are crucially used in \cite{CLR} to prove equivalences between non-semisimple VOA and quantum group module categories.
+In these logarithmic Kazhdan-Lusztig correspondences, the property that all simple objects of $\cC_A$ are local is used for example to show the existence of a tensor functor $\mathcal{C}_A\rightarrow\cC_A^{\loc}$ that splits the inclusion $\cC_A^\loc\hookrightarrow\cC_A$; see \cite[Lemma 4.4]{CLR}.
+Moreover, a Verlinde formula for the fusion rules of VOAs in logarithmic conformal field theory has just now been proved under a very similar setup; see \cite[Assumption 2.3]{C24}.

-To describe our results specifically, we need to recall Grothendieck-Verdier duality \cite{boyarchenko2013duality}.
+To describe our rigidity results here specifically, we need to recall Grothendieck-Verdier duality \cite{boyarchenko2013duality}.
 If $\cC$ is a monoidal category, then an object $K\in\cC$ is \textit{dualizing} if for every $X\in\cC$ the functor $Y\mapsto\Hom_\cC(Y\otimes X,K)$ is representable, that is, there is an object $DX\in\cC$ and a natural isomorphism

 for all objects $X,Y\in\cC$, such that the resulting contravariant functor $X\mapsto DX$ is an anti-equivalence.
 A \textit{Grothendieck-Verdier category} is a monoidal category equipped with a dualizing object.
 If a braided monoidal category of modules for a VOA $V$ is closed under contragredient modules, then by \cite{ALSW} it is a Grothendieck-Verdier category whose dualizing object is the contragredient $V'$ of $V$.